Jamie East: Radio and podcasting

 In February 2016 it was announced he would be joining the new Virgin Radio UK team and would be presenting every weekday 10-1 alongside Edith Bowman, Kate Lawler, Matt Richardson and Tim Cocker.
 He left the mid-morning show in early January 2018.
 Since 2018, East presented various documentary series for the station including 'Virgin Radio Classic Album' and covered drivetime for Matt Richardson.
 He left Virgin Radio at the end of 2018.

 Since late 2017, East has covered shows on national speech station talkRadio.
 In January 2018, East began presenting the afternoon show from 1–4pm on an interim period alongside a range of co-hosts including Melanie Sykes and Saira Khan.
 His show was named East World.
 In September 2018, East moved to Sunday afternoons and continued to regularly cover other shows.

 In April 2020, East founded news podcast Smart 7, combining his work on this with his continued duties at talkRADIO.

-In late September 2020, East stepped down from talkRADIO, subsequently indicating that his decision was in part sparked by a segment broadcast earlier in the month, which subsequently went viral online, in which Mark Dolan cut up a face covering, whilst calling for the UK to 'get back to normal' following the COVID-19 pandemic.
+In late September 2020, East stepped down from talkRADIO, subsequently indicating that his decision was in part sparked by a segment broadcast earlier in the month, which subsequently went viral online, in which Mark Dolan cut up a face covering, whilst calling for the UK to 'get back to normal' in the COVID-19 pandemic.
 East said, "It’s clear that Talkradio has a clearly defined idea of where it’s heading, sadly not many of those ideals were a great fit."
 Following his exit from talkRADIO, East moved to devoting more time to Smart 7.

+East (who states he is from Derby) currently hosts a podcast called "The Sound of Succession" FKA "Dragoncast" with Chris Mandle from Carlisle.

+Daily Mail publisher DMG Media appointed Jamie East as head of podcasts in 2023.